Get help today 888-744-0069 or sign up for 24/7 text support.

 American Addiction Centers National Rehabs Directory

-How to Help a Crystal Meth Addict
+How to Help Someone with Meth Addiction

-In 2012, 1.2 million people in the U.S. reported using methamphetamine in the previous year, according to the National Institute on Drug Abuse.
-With this rate of crystal meth use, there are doubtless many people in need of treatment.
-As with all drugs of abuse, seeking professional treatment from mental health and addiction specialists will lead to the highest chance of methamphetamine recovery success.
+With this rate of methamphetamine use, there are many people in need of treatment.
+As with all drugs of misuse, seeking professional treatment from mental health and addiction specialists will lead to the highest chance of methamphetamine recovery success.

 The CRAFT Approach

-Here are a few tips from CRAFT:
+Here are a few tips from CRAFT:4

 • Introduce enjoyable outside activities that compete with substance use.